The French Laundry Restaurant Review, Yountville

 Notice some herbs have French Laundry signs and descriptions.

 French Laundry’s nearly 3 acre vegetable garden across the street and should be visited before your meal.
+Call ahead and book a tour of the garden.
 The publicly accessible garden provides 30% of the restaurants produce each morning and focuses on young vegetables that are at peak flavor.
+On our 2021 visit, they added some farm animals.
 Products that do not make the cut are given to Bouchon, Bouchon Bakery, and Ad Hoc.

 Upstairs at The French Laundry